albert-decatur/dotfiles/dpkg.md

 nethogs # which processes are using the network most?
 iperf3 # network throughput test between two boxes you control
 mtr # trace / ping combo
-tor-arm # monitor traffic on a tor node
+#tor-arm # monitor traffic on a tor node
-#atsar # silently collects system stats. or if you're super cool use collectd with statsd plugin
+#atsar # silently collects system stats. or if you are super cool use collectd with statsd plugin
 vnstat # silently collects network traffic stats

 ### fun! and multimedia
-imagemagick # image editing tool. or if you like forks use graphicsmagick
+#imagemagick # image editing tool. or if you like forks use graphicsmagick
-gifsicle
+#gifsicle
-libav-tools # video editing
+#libav-tools # video editing
 feh # view images.
 #canto # CLI for feeds
-mpv # mplayer fork: watch videos, listen to music. or use vlc
+#mpv # mplayer fork: watch videos, listen to music. or use vlc
-moc # music library in the command line
+#moc # music library in the command line
-scrot # take screenshots.
+#scrot # take screenshots.
 I know - gross name
 mtpaint # crazy simple GUI image editor
-cmatrix # dumb and fun
+#cmatrix # dumb and fun
-ninvaders # fun but not dumb
+#ninvaders # fun but not dumb

 ### command line web browsers
 w3m # maybe you prefer the browser "links"